rust-lang/rfcs/text/3176-cargo-multi-dep-artifacts.md

 Cargo will not unify features across dependencies for different targets.
-One dependency tree may have both ordinary dependencies and multiple artifact dependencies on the same crate, with different features for the ordinary dependency and for artifact depenencies for different targets.
+One dependency tree may have both ordinary dependencies and multiple artifact dependencies on the same crate, with different features for the ordinary dependency and for artifact dependencies for different targets.

 Building an artifact dependency for multiple targets may entail building multiple copies of other dependencies, which must similarly unify within a